deckhouse/deckhouse/ee/modules/502-delivery/docs/USAGE.md

 ## WerfSource CRD-based configuration

-All you need to do to use ArgoCD and ArgoCD Image Updater is to configure the Application object and access to the registry.
+All you need to do to use Argo CD and Argo CD Image Updater is to configure the Application object and access to the registry.
 Access to the registry is required for the Argo CD repository and Argo CD Image Updater.
 Thus, you have to configure:

 1. Secret to access the registry.
 2. Application object containing the application configuration.